-Part A of this standard sets out the applicability for determining the appropriate use of the SA for LCE.
+Part A of this standard sets out the authority for determining the appropriate use of the ISA for LCE.
 This Part sets out the engagement partner's obligations for use of this standard as part of the firm's acceptance or continuance procedures for an audit engagement of an LCE.

-The information and audit evidence gathered during client acceptance and continuance procedures is used to make the determination that the SA for LCE is appropriate for the audit engagement, and informs the auditor's procedures when planning the audit, and for risk identification and assessment.
+The information and audit evidence gathered during client acceptance and continuance procedures is used to make the determination that the ISA for LCE is appropriate for the audit engagement, and informs the auditor's procedures when planning the audit, and for risk identification and assessment.

-The Preface sets out that this standard is premised on the basis that the firm is subject to SQM 1.
-SQM 1 requires the firm to establish quality objectives that address the acceptance and continuance of client relationships and specific engagements.
-In addition, compliance with SQM 1 may require firms to have policies or procedures to address other matters of relevance to this Part.
+The Preface sets out that this standard is premised on the basis that the firm is subject to ISQM 1 or to national requirements that are at least as demanding.
+ISQM 1 requires the firm to establish quality objectives that address the acceptance and continuance of client relationships and specific engagements.
+In addition, compliance with ISQM 1 may require firms to have policies or procedures to address other matters of relevance to this Part.